 COMMISSION AT GROUNDS FOR SCULPTURE

-10 Full size Tronies have been commissioned by The Sculpture Foundation for a permanent installation at the Grounds for Sculpture in Hamilton, NJ.
-They will be cast in aluminum, painted and installed around the amphitheater in the Fall of 2013.
+"The Oligarchs", a permanent installation at the Grounds for Sculpture in Hamilton, NJ.
+The 10 Tronies are cast in aluminum, painted and installed around the Greek Amphitheater.

 Visit the Grounds For Sculpture at www.groundsforsculpture.org